Public Administration, Executive, MPA

 Specializations are offered in Law and Society, Human Resources, Non-profit Management, Public Health Policy, and Urban and Regional Planning.
 MPA students are not required to declare a specialization.

 Dual-degree programs exist with the NCCU School of Law (for a JD/MPA) and with the NCCU School of Library and Information Sciences (for an MPA/MIS degree).

 The Executive Master of Public Administration

 The Executive Master of Public Administration (EMPA) is a track within the regular MPA degree program.
 It is comprised of candidates with 4–5 years of full-time executive or supervisory experience in the public, private, or nonprofit sectors.
 EMPA students continue their employment while completing their course of study in an 18-month period.
 The EMPA for North Carolina Central University is offered as two required summer experiences and three full semester experiences.
 Students are enrolled in three classes per semester.
-One class is 100% online, and two classes are face-to-face.
+Both summer semesters (8 weeks) are 100% online.
+Fall and Spring semesters (16 weeks) have a hybrid model where two classes are face-to-face and one class is 100% online.
 Face-to-face classes are held on Saturdays from 9 a.m. to 4 p.m.
-The EMPA program offers a hybrid learning model (50% online and 50% face-to-face) in which students complete their coursework online using the Blackboard learning management system.
+The EMPA program offers a hybrid learning model (60% online and 40% face-to-face) in which students complete their coursework online using the Blackboard learning management system.